TownofWatson/interrogator/README.md

 # interrogator

-Run python mockup.py to run the program
+Run python mockup.py to run the test program